infor-design/enterprise-ng/docs/PUBLISH.md

 ### Release

-- Make sure you have release-it installed (`npm install release-it -g`)
+1. Make sure you have release-it installed (`npm install release-it -g`)
-- Checkout the release branch and `git pull --tags`
+1. Checkout the release branch and `git pull --tags`
-- Type of releases:
-    - `npm run release:dev` - dev (Note: Will NOT git tag or github release)
+1. Run a release cmd:
     - `npm run release:beta` - beta
     - `npm run release:rc` - release candidate normally the final testing branch before the release
     - `release:final` - the release itself
     - **Always** verify the release version when the script asks

-- If doing a final release, follow up with:
+For a final release, finish with:

-    - Merge back into `master`
+1. Merge back into `master`
-    - PR the master version to the proper "dev" version
+1. PR the master version to the proper "dev" version
     - i.e. if we just released `4.7.0`, master will now be `4.8.0-dev`

 ### Test Npm packages